sarincr/Introduction-to-PyQt5/README.md

-# Introduction-to-PyQt5
 PyQt5 is a comprehensive set of Python bindings for Qt v5.
-Qt is set of cross-platform C++ libraries that implement high-level APIs for accessing many aspects of modern desktop and mobile systems.
-These include location and positioning services, multimedia, NFC and Bluetooth connectivity, a Chromium based web browser, as well as traditional UI development.
-PyQT5 is implemented as more than 35 extension modules and enables Python to be used as an alternative application development language to C++ on all supported platforms including iOS and Android.
+Qt is set of cross-platform Python libraries that implement high-level APIs for accessing many aspects of modern desktop and mobile systems.